 The video quality on the car’s screen is good, though far from perfect.
 What I noticed is the color inaccuracy.
 The cams consistently got the hue wrong, giving the bright colors a different tint.
 Most noticeably, a red car tends to be captured as orangish or maroon.

-Other than that, the quality is as good as any dashcam.
+Other than that, the quality is as good as any dashcam — even better than most.
 You won’t be able to make a movie with it, but it serves the purpose.

-The playback mechanism is excellent, however.
+The playback mechanism is excellent.
 On the car’s center display, you can playback all four cameras’ footage in sync.
-One on the main screen view and the other three at the corners.
-You can tap on each to make it the main view.
+One on the main screen view and the other three at the corners — you can tap on each to swap it with the current main view.

 If you’re savvy enough, you can install the Tesla Viewer app on a Windows computer, which allows for playing back the cameras’ footage in sync.